samsonmaconi/TreezServ/README.md

     // url: 'mysql://user:password@host:port/database',
 ```

-The sercice could also benefit from detailed logging of all requests and responses to aid debugging process.
+In addition to some minor code refactoring, the service could also benefit from detailed logging of all requests and responses to aid debugging process.